 What is the connection process?

-After you have spoken with your accredited metering third party or your retailer, contact us to request a connection alteration.
+After you have spoken with your accredited metering third party or your retailer, you can request a metering alteration or new connection.

 What do you need to do and by when?